juanvillegas/s2-stripe/README.md

 Need more help?
 ======
-Im going to do my best to maintain and attend all issues anyone may have.. however, im working full time for a company, which usually turns into 9-10 a day, so i cannot compromise to help everyone/answer every doubt/keep the docs tidy..
+Im going to do my best to maintain and attend all issues anyone may have.. however, im working full time for a company, which usually turns into 9-10 hours a day, so i cannot compromise to help everyone/answer every doubt/keep the docs tidy..

-*If you feel you need quick, additional, personalized support, feel free to contact me at my mail juan.villgs@gmail.com or check https://www.odesk.com/users/~~3df1e9f3d65951f7 for an hourly fee.*
+*If you feel you need quick, additional, personalized support, feel free to contact me at my email juan.villgs[at]gmail[dot]com or check https://www.odesk.com/users/~~3df1e9f3d65951f7 for an hourly fee.*